jeffnyman/improbable-mission/docs/CONCEPT.md

 Each time you access one of these computers, the number of notes you need to put in order increases by one.

+The term "organ room" has been used to describe these sub-puzzles, because they involve musical tones that must be played back in the correct sequence.
+I say "sub-puzzle" because the puzzle is optional.
+This side puzzle is _not_ strictly necessary to complete the game, but the codes it provides are extremely useful in reaching difficult-to-access areas to find the final password pieces.

 As you've seen, to move around Elvin's complex, you will need to use the corridors and elevators, which are connected to the rooms.
 In the rooms you can access lift platforms to move to a level, so you can search any furnishings in the room.
 The elevator or corridor is the only place you can call headquarters for help and access your pocket computer.
 You will need to do this at some stage, to try and solve the puzzle.
 This is where the puzzle pieces come in.

 Once you've searched through all the furniture in the professor's lair, you will find yourself in possession of thirty-six puzzle pieces.
 You must now take these puzzle pieces, and put them together to form nine solid card-type objects.